MitchDorrestijn/identity-server-guide/guides/HOW-TO-ADD-ROLES.md

 # Role based authorization with IdentityServer4

-In this tutorial we will explain how you can add roles to your IdentityServer4 project.
+In this tutorial I will explain how you can add roles to your IdentityServer4 project.

 ## Before you begin
 - Make sure you followed the [Kubernerds workshop](https://gitlab.com/kubernerds/workshop-identityserver-4/tree/master) on how to get started with IdentityServer4.